skerkour/black-hat-rust/README.md

 ## Who this book is for

 This is NOT a 1000th tutorial about sqlmap and Metasploit nor it will teach you the fundamentals of programming.

-Instead it's a from-theory-to-practice-manual and you may enjoy it if any of the following:
+Instead it's a from-theory-to-practice manual and you may enjoy it if any of the following:

 - You keep screaming "show me the code!" when reading about cyber attacks and malwares
 - You want to learn real-world and idiomatic rust practices
 - You believe that the best defense is thinking like an attacker